mmgroat/gimmwebservice/README.md

 gimmwebserive (Gedcom in Memory Method) web service
 ==============

 _gimmwebservice_  is a python3 package (TODO - package-ize it) that serves genealogy html pages (pedigree and descendency charts, individual sheets) from a GEDCOM on your local file system.
-Uses the Flask framework.
 It is designed to support and run quickly on a  GECOMM with hundreds of thousands of people.
 Tell the program where your GEDCOM is located, run it, then point your browser to http://127.0.0.1:5000 (TODO - see if IIS needs to be installed)

 Advantages of GIMM:
 =======